Howard Devoto: Reunion with Buzzcocks

-Tributes, references and cover songs
+Tributes, honours, and cover songs

+Devoto's singing has been characterised as a "speak-sing voice that veered between amused croon and panicked yelp".

 A number of bands continue to be influenced by his work.
 Momus recorded the tribute song "The Most Important Man Alive" for the Bungalow Records compilation Suite 98 in 1998.
 Mansun have covered "Shot by Both Sides" live, and recorded it on their fourth and final album Kleptomania.
-Also Radiohead and Jarvis Cocker have both covered "Shot by Both Sides".
+Radiohead and Jarvis Cocker have both covered "Shot by Both Sides".
 Both Ministry and Peter Murphy have covered Magazine's "The Light Pours Out of Me", whilst Simple Minds, My Friend The Chocolate Cake, Morrissey and Strange Boutique have covered Magazine's "A Song from Under the Floorboards".